 The Daylesford Sunday Market operates every Sunday at the Daylesford Railway Station, 16-18 Raglan Street/Midland Highway at the Castlemaine/Trentham end of town.
 Operating hours are from 8am till 2pm with the market winding down after 1pm.
 On days of poor weather the market may close earlier with stallholders permitted to leave earlier.
 Do not exceed 5Kph and use hazard lights when driving through the market.
 The information below is legally binding for all stallholders that trade at the market and you are deemed to have agreed to it if you trade at the market.

 Due to the COVID-19 crisis the market is operating as a limited market with fewer stalls and greater responsibility for stallholders that attend.
 All stallholders and patrons are strongly recommended to wear face masks whilst on market grounds.
 Due to space limitations arising from the COVID-19 distancing requirements for both stallholders and patrons we can only have just over three quarters of the stalls that we normally could.
-For this reason ALL antique, bric-a-brac and tool stalls will be placed in the paddock area.
+All antique, bric-a-brac and tool stalls will be placed in the paddock area.

 COVID-19 requirements for stallholders –

 Stallholders must abide by all current Covid-19 restrictions and market rules, including but not limited to –

 • Every single stallholder must have a Covid Safe Plan.
 This must be implemented, at your stall and available for inspection by authorities on market day.
 There is an example PDF available at the top of this page.
 For details on how to prepare a Covid Safe Plan please go to https://coronavirus.vic.gov.au/covidsafe-plan or https://business.vic.gov.au/tools-and-templates/covidsafe-plan

 • Regularly wash your hands.